uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 - `ErrataHandler.setDetails` for non-vendor channels the endpoint allows setting `status` to either `retracted` or `final`

-- Q: `ErrataHandler.create` shall we support creating retracted patches via API?
+- `ErrataHandler.create` shall we support creating retracted patches via API?
-  Likely not.
+   No.

 - `PackageHandler.getDetails`, `PackageHandler.findByNvrea` add a boolean flag
   to the return value, that tells if the package is part of a retracted patch